-The world distribution of sea level pressure in January and July has been shown in Figures 9.2 and 9.3.
+The world distribution of sea level pressure in January and July has been shown in Figures 10.2 and 10.3.
 Near the equator the sea level pressure is low and the area is known as equatorial low.

-Along 30 N and 30° S are found the high-pressure areas known as the subtropical highs.
-Further pole wards along 60° N and 60° S, the low-pressure belts are termed as the sub polar lows.
+Along 30° N and 30°S found the high-pressure areas known as the subtropical highs.
+Further pole wards along 60°N and 60°S, the low-pressure belts are termed as the sub polar lows.

 Near the poles the pressure is high and it is known as the polar high.

 These pressure belts are not permanent in nature.
 They oscillate with the apparent movement of the sun.
 In the northern hemisphere in winter they move southwards and in the summer northwards.

-Figure 9.2 : Distribution of pressure (in millibars) - January

-Figure 9.3: Distribution of pressure (in millibars) - July
+Get More Learning Materials Here : 📕